artemis-prime/chess-two-ways/docs/CORE_ARCH.md

   readonly rank: Rank
   readonly file: File
   occupant: Piece | null  // observable state, if null, Square is empty
-  state: SquareState      // observable state ('origin', 'possible move', 'possible capture', etc) }
+  state: SquareState      // observable state ( indicated roll in corrent or previous move: 'origin', 'valid move', 'possible capture', etc)
+}

 ```

-This should be enough for a UI to render the state of the Chess game at any time
+The above contains enough symantics for any UI to render the Chess game in any meaningful state.

 ## **Behavior Domain:** Moves, Actions, and Resolutions